serain/k8s-lab/README.md

 The Ansible is _not_ idempotent; everytime you run it, new certs will be generated and services will bounce.

 There's an apparent bug with NSG-subnet associations in the `azurerm` Terraform provider that causes NSG's to disassociate from subnets when updating a terraformed environment.
 You'll run into this issue is you try to rebuild/update an existing cluster.
-ATM you'll need to re-attach the NSGs to the subnets from the CLI or portal, or better off.
+ATM you'll need to re-attach the NSGs to the subnets from the CLI or portal, or build from scratch.